The Real Housewives of Beverly Hills season 6: Synopsis

-Rinna after a visit to Foster, Rinna is shocked by Foster's health and how much medication she requires.
+Rinna, after a visit to Foster, is shocked by Foster's health and how many medications she has to take.
 Rinna heads to Ohio with Vanderpump to find a miniature horse for Ken.
-Later at Ken's birthday, Rinna engages in a conversation with Armstrong about Foster and the contradicting images on her Instagram and Armstrong reveals she thinks it's a misdiagnosis.
-During a visit to Vanderpump's house, Rinna reveals to Richards and Vanderpump that she believes Foster suffers from Munchausen syndrome, which leaves the other ladies confused and shocked.
-Shortly after the announcement, Davidson arrives and Rinna reveals she has partaken in a discussion about Foster's health and feels guilty.
-Rinna feels uncomfortable after watching Girardi's music video, claiming them as phonographic and too sexual.
-At a charity hosted by Rinna and Vanderpump, Rinna runs into old friend Edwards and discusses her history.
-Rinna meets Foster to discuss the Munchhausen discussion where she is honest and reveals she had engaged in discussion that question Foster's health.
+Later at Ken's birthday, Rinna engages in a conversation with Armstrong about Foster and the contradicting images on her Instagram.
+Armstrong reveals she thinks Foster has been misdiagnosed.
+During a visit to Vanderpump's house, Rinna says to Richards and Vanderpump that she believes Foster suffers from Munchausen syndrome, which leaves the other ladies confused and shocked.
+Shortly after the announcement, Davidson arrives and Rinna states she feels guilty for discussing Foster's health in her absence.
+Rinna feels uncomfortable after watching Girardi's music video, believing it's too sexual.
+At a charity hosted by Rinna and Vanderpump, Rinna runs into an old friend of Edwards and discusses her history.
+Rinna meets Foster to discuss the Munchausen conversation, where she is honest and reveals she had entertained questions of Foster's health.
 In San Diego, Rinna is accused of throwing Vanderpump and Richards' under the bus after Girardi reveals their conversation to Foster.
-Rinna embarks on a mission to clear her name by working out who said what to Foster.
-At Edwards' San Diego home, Rinna reveals her dislike of Richards' sister Kim from the events that occurred last year.
-She later goes on to describe Kim's recent actions as disgusting which upset Richards.
-Rinna later defends herself at Girardi's BBQ against Foster over previous claims.
+Rinna embarks on a mission to clear her name by untangling who said what to Foster.
+At Edwards' San Diego home, Rinna reveals her dislike of Richards' sister Kim from the events that occurred the previous year.
+She calls Kim's recent actions "disgusting" which upset Richards.
+Rinna later defends herself from Foster at Girardi's BBQ over previous claims about her health.
 Rinna is accused of labeling people.
-Rinna is shocked to learn that Foster is hanging out with Glanville and Kim, and reveals to Davidson that Vanderpump and Richards were the ones that encouraged her to bring up Munchhausen.
+Rinna is shocked to learn that Foster is hanging out with Glanville and Kim, and says to Davidson that Vanderpump and Richards were the ones that encouraged her to bring up Munchausen.
 Rinna also reveals that she thinks Foster is scary and manipulative.
-Rinna reveals her trust issues to Foster and questions her friendship to Girardi.
-Rinna also reveals to Vanderpump that Davidson think she's manipulative.
-During the trip to Dubai, Rinna expresses her doubts on Foster's health.
-Still in Dubai, Rinna accuses Vanderpump of rewriting the truth and brings Richards in it.
-The two argue about who really brought up Munchhausen and Vanderpump's attempts to throw Richards under the bus.
-After not seeing Kim for over a year, Rinna comes face to face with her and the two talk in attempts to move forward.
+Rinna discusses her trust issues with Foster and questions her friendship to Girardi.
+Rinna also admits to Vanderpump that Davidson think she's manipulative.
+During the trip to Dubai, Rinna expresses her doubts about Foster's health.
+Also during the Dubai trip, Rinna accuses Vanderpump of rewriting the truth and Vanderpump drags Richards in it.
+The two argue about who really brought up Munchausen and Vanderpump's many attempts to throw Richards under the bus.
+After not seeing Kim for over a year, Rinna comes face to face with her and the two talk in an attempt to move forward.